livegnik/2way-poc-design/01-protocol/09-errors-and-failure-modes.md

 * Defining guarantees about side effects in the presence of failure.
 * Defining how failures are surfaced across trust boundaries.

-This specification is not responsible for:
+This specification does not cover the following:

 * UI error messages or localization.
 * HTTP status codes or transport-specific representations.